SloMo-Fast: Slow-Momentum and Fast-Adaptive Teachers for Source-Free Continual Test-Time Adaptation: Methodology

 \subsection{Prediction Ensembling}

-Inspired by \cite{dobler_rmt_2023}, we combine the outputs of both the student and \( T_2 \) models.
-The student model adapts quickly to the current domain, while the \( T_2 \) model provides generalized predictions across domains.
-This combination leverages their complementary strengths, improving prediction robustness and accuracy in dynamic environments.
-For a test sample \( x_t \), the final prediction is:
+We combine the outputs of both the student and \( T_2 \) models as the student model learns the current domain from \( T_1 \), while the \( T_2 \) model provides generalized predictions across domains.
+For a test sample \( x_t \), the final prediction is: $ y_t = f_{\theta_S}(x_t) + f_{\theta_{T_2}}(x_t) $ This combination leverages their complementary strengths, improving prediction robustness and accuracy in dynamic environments.

-\textbf{Prior Correction:} Due to domain shift, the learned posterior \( q(y|x) \) may diverge from the true posterior \( p(y|x) \), degrading performance \cite{marsden2024universal}.
-We apply prior correction \cite{royer2015classifier} in the dual-teacher setup:

-where \( p(y) \) is estimated by the current batch's mean softmax output \( \hat{p}_t \), assuming near-uniform learned priors due to the information loss in Equation~(\ref{eq:information_loss}).
-To reduce sensitivity to small batch sizes, we apply adaptive smoothing \cite{marsden2024universal}: